-Canada’s experience with the antimalarial drug, Mefloquine, also known by the brand name Lariam, dates back to the Canadian Armed Forces 1992 peacekeeping mission in Somalia.
-Since that time, Canadian soldiers, their families, and scientific researchers have claimed that Mefloquine causes adverse effects which lead to anxiety, paranoia, depression, dizziness and more serious and sometimes permanent psychiatric and physiological symptoms for some individuals.
+Canada’s experience with the antimalarial drug Mefloquine, also known by the brand name Lariam, dates back to the Canadian Armed Forces 1992 United Nations Peacekeeping mission in Somalia.
+Since that time Canadian soldiers, their families and scientific researchers have claimed that Mefloquine causes adverse effects which lead to anxiety, paranoia, depression, dizziness and more serious and sometimes permanent psychiatric and physiological symptoms for some individuals.

 We believe in the absolute necessity of:

 - Creating clinical guidelines that accurately diagnose Mefloquine neurotoxic injuries